digitalcytometry/cytospace/README.md

 ### From Space Ranger outputs
 If the users are starting from Space Ranger outputs, they can provide the ST input files as a single tar.gz, __in place of__ both (3) gene expression and (4) coordinates.
 If a Space Ranger output is specified, CytoSPACE will automatically attempt to unzip the provided tarball and load the correponding ST expression and coordinates data.

-The tarball should include an H5 file of the ST gene expression along with the image data in a separate subdirectory.
+The tarball should only include a single H5 file (extension .h5) and one subdirectory, where the H5 file contains the ST gene expression and the subdirectory contains the image data.
 An example file tree for an unzipped tarball is shown below on the left; if downloading from the public 10X Visium data, users can download the files shown below on the right.
 <p align="center">
   <img src="images/VisiumTar.png" width="300"> <img src="images/Visium.png" width="300">
 </p>

-Users can also use provided scripts to generate CytoSPACE input files from Seurat objects.
-Please see below for more information.

 <details><summary><b>Preparing input files from Seurat objects</b></summary>